Posts

 Community and Collaboration: The Heart of the Future

-The future of public transportation is not just about technology—it is about people.
-At its core, transit is a social tool that connects communities, fosters relationships, and supports economic growth.
-As we move forward, the success of public transportation will depend on the ability of cities, transit agencies, and citizens to work together to create systems that are not only efficient but also meaningful.
+The future of public transportation is not just about technology — it is about people.
+At its core, transit is the structural infrastructure that connects communities, supports labour markets, and makes urban life function.
+As cities continue to evolve, the success of public transportation will depend on the ability of operators, governments, and citizens to work together to build systems that are efficient, sustainable, and broadly trusted.
+The broader patterns examined in public transportation and urban development: lessons from Curitiba, Brazil describe how this work has produced consequential results in cities at very different stages of development.

 A Connected Future: The Path Forward